HUSH-Wang/promotion/README.md

 # to-do list
 - add crush handler
-- make promotion field an array
+- ~~make promotion field an array~~
+- add settings for how many seeds to check each time